Preheat or Not

 Heather says:

-The temperature is very important with baked goods such as breads and cakes.
-A lot is decided in the first few minutes of baking.
+Oven temperature is very important with baked goods such as bread and cakes.
+A lot of the final outcome is decided in the first few minutes of baking.
 Take bread for example, if the oven isn’t hot enough the crust may not form properly.

 If you do a lot of baking, I highly recommend investing in an oven thermometer.
-Oftentimes the thermostat may not be calibrated and that can effect some recipes.
+Often the thermostat may not be calibrated accurately, and that can affect some recipes.

 Temperature is also important when trying to achieve certain effects when roasting.
 Some cooks swear by “blasting” roasts and whole chickens and turkeys.

-With many items it doesn’t matter, things like baked chicken, casseroles, or the kid’s fishsticks.
+With many items, it doesn’t matter, things like baked chicken, casseroles, or the kid’s fish sticks.
 In those cases check at the end of the prescribed time.
-Often the cooking times are generalities and not exact in the first place.
+Usually, the cooking times are generalities and not exact as ovens, altitudes, and other factors may vary (temperature of the item when it enters your oven, for example.

 I hope this information helps and I hope it didn’t take all the wind out of your sails.
 I know I get far too much enjoyment out of a big “I told you so!”